tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories URL Fragment Add/README.md

   * Page Specific

-    * Use this option if you have only a single page you want to have this effect.
+    Use this option when you want only one Page to have this effect.

-    * Add code from file **[store page list categories url fragment add.html][4]** to Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[store page list categories url fragment add.html][4]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Refer to [per-page code injection][5] for details.

   * Site-wide

-    * Use this option if you have multiple pages where you want to have this effect.
+    Use this option when you want multiple Pages to have this effect.

     * Add code from file **[store page list categories url fragment add.html][4]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Add code to code injection][6] for details.